Using translation sets

 Translation operation details in logs

-After successfully creating and linking a translation set, the translation automatically takes effect on the related subscription.
+After you create and link a translation set, the translation automatically applies to messages for the linked subscription.
 The translation details are visible in the log details.
 Learn more about log operation details.